 Pavlina IttelsonExecutive Director

-Prior to joining Diplo, Pavlina practiced law as an attorney and a legal project manager in the fields of international business, science, and technology.
-Pavlina received her degree in Law from Comenius University, Bratislava, and her LLM in International Business Law from the Central European University, Budapest.
-A native of Slovakia, she now resides in the Washington, DC area.
+Prior to joining Diplo, Pavlina practised law as an attorney and worked as a legal project manager in the fields of international business, science, and technology.
+She received her degree in Law from Comenius University, Bratislava, and her LLM in International Business Law from the Central European University, Budapest.
+A native of Slovakia, Pavlina now resides in the Washington, DC area.

 Annual report and Financials